Viv Anderson: Manchester United

-At Old Trafford Anderson was a significant part of Alex Ferguson's rebuilding plans as he attempted to create a title winning side to end the wait that had started at the club in 1967.
+After a tribunal agreed £250,000 fee, he became Alex Ferguson's first signing since taking over as manager of Manchester United.
+At Old Trafford, Anderson was a significant part of Ferguson's rebuilding plans as he attempted to create a title-winning side to end the wait that had started at the club in 1967.
 Following a dismal start to the 1986–87 season that had cost Ron Atkinson his job on 5 November, Ferguson had steered United from 21st to 11th of 22 First Division clubs in the final six months of the campaign.
-Anderson played his part in United's continued improvement in 1987–88, as they finished second in the league but never really looked like overhauling Liverpool, who finished champions by a nine-point margin with just two defeats all season as well as a 29-match unbeaten start to the 40-game campaign.
+In the 1987–88 season, United finished second in the league, nine points behind Liverpool.

-Anderson remained first-choice right-back in 1988–89, but United had a slow start to the season and despite an upturn in their form in the new year that saw them climb to third place by mid-February, a dismal final quarter of the season dragged them down to 11th place.
-Despite finishing 13th in the league in 1989–90, United won the FA Cup – but Anderson was not in the squad for the final.
-He had managed 21 games in all competitions that season but Alex Ferguson had chosen Paul Ince – normally a central midfielder – as his right-back for the first match (a 3–3 draw with Crystal Palace) and also the replay five days later, which ended in a 1–0 win.
+Anderson remained first-choice right-back in the 1988–89 season, but United had a slow start to the season and despite an upturn in their form in the new year that saw them climb to third place by mid-February.
+They finished in 11th place.
+Despite finishing 13th in the league in the 1989–90 season, United won the FA Cup – but Anderson was not in the squad for the final.

-Anderson's hopes of winning his place back in the 1990–91 season were crushed when Ferguson paid Oldham Athletic £625,000 for Denis Irwin, who quickly established himself as the first choice right-back, while Ince switched back to central midfield.
-He played just three more games for the club, and on his final appearance for them in the Football League Cup second round second leg against Halifax Town on 10 October 1990 he scored their first goal in a 2–1 win that gave a 5–2 aggregate victory.
+Anderson's hopes of winning his place back in the 1990–91 season were dashed when Ferguson paid Oldham Athletic £625,000 for Denis Irwin, who quickly established himself as the first-choice right-back, while Ince switched back to central midfield.
+He played three more games for the club, and on his final appearance for them in the League Cup second round, second leg against Halifax Town on 10 October 1990, he scored their first goal in a 2–1 win that led to a 5–2 aggregate victory.